raghaven447/flatbuffers/docs/source/gRPC/CppUsage.md

 @include grpc/samples/greeter/greeter.fbs

-When we run `flatc`, we pass in the `--grpc` option and generage an additional `greeter.grpc.fb.h` and `greeter.grpc.fb.cc`.
+When we run `flatc`, we pass in the `--grpc` option and generate an additional `greeter.grpc.fb.h` and `greeter.grpc.fb.cc`.

 Example server code looks like this: